Patagonia – Argentina and Chile – April 11 – April 21, 2020

 Participants depart on domestic and international flights.

 While most shooting locations can be reached by road, we will do some hiking.
 Hikes will typically be easy to moderate in difficulty, and will be less than a mile one way, but a few hikes may involve some moderate elevation gain, longer distances and require travel over rocky terrain.
 Decent physical fitness will certainly facilitate your enjoyment of this workshop.
+If you don’t feel that you can manage the longer hike, you are welcome to stay in town that morning.

 Patagonian weather could be unpredictable, strong winds, rain, snow, low temperatures (few degrees below freezing point + wind), so warm cloths, long underwear, waterproof jacket, pants and shoes are very important to keep you dry warm under those conditions.